differential-network-analysis/dnaici/dnaici/README.md

-**Note**: for more descriptions about parameters and functions, please refer to dnaici.py
+>**Note**: for more descriptions about parameters and functions, please refer to dnaici.py

+For more details, see the [homepage](https://dnaici.github.io/dnaici/) of this article.